eid3t1c/Hash_Functions_in_Rust/README.md

 - **SHA-2**
 - **MD** (soon)

-## How to Use

-As this project is primarily for practice, there are no strict usage instructions.
-Feel free to explore the code in the `src` directory and experiment with modifications.
-Run the examples to observe the behavior of the implemented hash functions, and use this space to experiment and learn without the pressure of strict guidelines.

 ## Feedback

 As a Rust beginner, i'm open to any feedback or advices, whether it's related to better coding practices, idiomatic Rust, or general programming tips.